-There will be EIGHT short quizzes over the material discussed in class.
+There will be TEN short quizzes over the material discussed in class.
 These quizzes will have a time limit, and they MUST be taken & completed before the final exam.
 This will give you a little flexibility.
 The purpose of these quizzes is to ensure that you are keeping up with the material covered in class.
 There will be NO opportunities for makeup quizzes.
 It is your responsibility to ensure that you attend class on the designated dates.
-All quizzes will be closed the day before the final exam, no exceptions!!
+All quizzes will be closed the LAST day of class before the final exam cumulative exam, no exceptions!!